Skip to main content Skip to footer

 The Echoplex tape delay was hugely versatile, thanks to a movable tape head that allowed players to change the timing of the delay.
 Beloved by Jimmy Page, Brian May, David Gilmour, Eddie Van Halen, Eric Johnson, Ace Frehley and many more, the Echoplex ruled the delay world for decades.

 Though the ’60s were dominated by the Echoplex, other major players entered the scene.
-The Italian Binson Echorec was a favorite of most of Pink Floyd, with David Gilmour, Syd Barrett, Roger Waters and even keyboardist Richard Wright using it on recordings like “Interstellar Overdrive” and “Shine On You Crazy Diamond.”
+The Italian Binson Echorec was a favorite delay of most of Pink Floyd, with David Gilmour, Syd Barrett, Roger Waters and even keyboardist Richard Wright using it on recordings like “Interstellar Overdrive” and “Shine On You Crazy Diamond.”

-In 1973, Roland premiered the Space Echo, and changed the delay landscape forever.
+In 1973, Roland released the Space Echo, and changed the delay landscape forever.
 This was a tape delay that benefited from a gorgeous spring reverb that inspired guitarists and keyboardists alike to experiment with lush, expansive sounds.
 The Space Echo quickly found favor in the emerging dub scene.
 Musicians and producers, like King Tubby and Lee "Scratch" Perry, played it like an instrument, using it on everything from vocals to drums to melodicas.
 Today, the Space Echo is considered a pillar of dub's loose, laid-back sound.

 In the 1980s, microchips claimed delay, adding a wealth of optionality and also migrating from the floor to rackmounts.
 The Edge favored the Memory Man pedal in U2’s early days, but he moved to the Korg SDD-3000 rackmounted delay for The Joshua Tree.
 These digital delays expanded the possibilities of pitch modulation, delay time and feedback, and programming.